How to Overcome the Fear of Public Speaking: 7 Common Myths Explained

 Nobody tried to deprecate him because he was transparent and honest.

-You may understand English well, but speaking in meetings or interviews can still feel difficult and stressful.
+You may understand English well and write emails easily, but speaking in meetings, interviews, or daily conversations can still feel difficult.

 3. The Biggest Fear of Public Speaking: Perfection